-The specific requirements of s.
-120.541, F.S., were adopted in 1996 as part of the comprehensive revision of the APA.34 The revisions resulted from the Final Report of the Commission appointed by the Governor to study and recommend improvements to the APA, particularly in rulemaking and making agencies more accountable to the Legislature and the public.35 The Commission found the purpose for economic impact statements was to assist both the government and the public to understand the potential financial impacts of a rule before adoption but "(t)he quality of economic analyses ... prepared by state agencies is inadequate, and existing law requirements ... are ineffective."36 Although the Commission recommended a number of revisions to improve the evaluation of costs, which serve as the basis for the present statute, these recommendations provided little guidance on the actual cost components relevant to evaluating the potential impact of a proposed rule.37 if necessary to more adapt the rule for more specific needs or problems.
+28 Section 120.541(2)(e), F.S.
+This statute incorporates the definitions of "small city" and "small county" in ss.
+120.52(18) & 120.52(19), F.S., respectively.
+The statute also incorporates the definition of "small business" in s.
+288.703, F.S.
+Compare, s.
+120.54(3)(b)2., F.S., which uses similar language requiring agencies to consider the impact of every proposed rule, amendment, or repeal on small businesses, small cities, and small counties but also permits agencies to rely on expanded versions of these definitions if necessary to adapt the rule for more specific needs or problems.
 Section 120.54(3)(b)2.a., F.S., specifies 5 methods agencies must consider to reduce the rule's impact on small businesses, cities, and counties.
 If the agency determines the rule will affect defined small businesses, notice of the rule must be sent to the rules ombudsman in the Executive Office of the Governor.
 Section 120.54(3)(b)2.b.(I), F.S.
-The agency must adopt regulatory alternatives reducing impacts on small businesses timely offered by the rules ombudsman or provide JAPC a written explanation for failing to do so.
+The agency must adopt regulatory alternatives reducing impacts on small businesses timely offered by the rules ombudsman or provide the Joint Administrative Procedures Committee a written explanation for failing to do so.
 Section 120.54(3)(b)2.b.(II), (III), F.S.